Distinguishing finite metric spaces via similarity spectra: The -spectrum

 Step 1.
 First we show that we can obtain a multiset of the sums of the lengths of {\sl opposite} (i.e. non-adjacent) edges, which we denote by $\mathcal{S}_{\rm opp}=[\a,\beta,\ga]$.
 Note that $\a+\beta+\ga=s$.
-We label the edge lengths $a,\dots,g$ as shown in Figure \ref{tetrahedron}, and
+We label the pairwise distances $a,\dots,g$ as shown in Figure \ref{tetrahedron}, and

 put

 Then the lengths of single $4$-cycles are given by